The Port of Venice: Transportation and Getting to Town from Venice Cruise Terminal

 when choosing transportation from the port of Venice

-• How much money would you like to spend/save? - the great thing about getting downtown Venice from the Port of Venice is it can be done for all price ranges: from €0 (zero euros) by walking from Stazione Marittima Venice cruise terminal to Piazza San Marco all the way or spending one euro for the Venice people mover and walking the rest, to about €100 (taking a water taxi).
+• How much money would you like to spend/save? - the great thing about getting downtown Venice from the the Port of Venice is it can be done for all price ranges: from €0 (zero euros) by walking from Stazione Marittima Venice cruise terminal to Piazza San Marco all the way or spending one euro for the Venice people mover and walking the rest, to about €100 (taking a water taxi).
 Think about your priorities and choose the kind of transportation that suits you best.

 These are all the factors to consider that will help you in deciding which transport to take when getting from the Stazione Marittima Venice cruise terminal to Venice St. Mark's square.

-Types of transportation from the port of Venice to St. Mark's square
+How to get from the port of Venice to St. Mark's square

 There are a few options when it comes to getting from the port of Venice to St. Mark's square: